 - Inviting friends.
 You can go even further here and offer an X% of points that your invited friend will get if he or she actually joins.

 - Being part of a loyalty program for a certain amount of time.

 - Sharing on social media.

-Additionally, points can be the basis for other features like rewards that clients can get by collecting points and then redeeming them or tiers.
+Additionally, points can be the basis of other features like rewards that clients can get by collecting points and then redeeming them.

-Customers can exchange the points for merch, goods and services, discounts, coupons, etc.
+Customers can exchange their points for merchandise, any goods or services, discounts, coupons, etc.

-To enable the points system in your app, you can use different APIs like Rewards API from Amazon, have your own loyalty currency with Currency Alliance API, or any other API that is designed for such purposes.
+To integrate a points system into your app, you can use different APIs like Rewards API from Amazon, have your own loyalty currency with Currency Alliance API, or any other API that is designed for such purposes.

 # 2: Achievements & Rewards 🏆

-This loyalty feature is one of the most beneficial ones for businesses since you can shape customer behavior with the help of it.
-Meaning that by setting an achievement and offering a worthwhile reward for it, you encourage customers to complete it.
+This loyalty feature is one of the most beneficial ones for businesses since you can shape customer behavior with the help of it, meaning that by setting an achievement and offering a worthwhile reward for it, you are encouraging customers to complete it.